Zalezny/github_search_app/README.md

 ### Option 2: Build and Install APK on Android Device

-Just use realease.apk in repository
+Just use `app-release.apk` in repository

 ## 📁 Project Structure